andreasmhallberg/andreasmhallberg.github.io/_posts/2017-03-03-stretchable-kashida-and-arabic-text-justificiation-in-latex.md

 ### XeTeXinterchartoks

 Then we activate the `XeTeXinterchartoks` feature, declare the different classes, and assign characters to the different classes.
 This allows us to automatically insert a command between combinations of characters of each class.
 All Arabic letters are assigned to one class with a specific set of connecting rules, i.e. those that connect to the following letter and those that do not.
 So between all connectors we want to insert the command for the stretchable kashida, also when a connector is followed by a non-connector, but not after a non-connector.
-We also need special classes for the letters *lām*&nbsp;(ل) and *alif* (ا, in all its variants)  since we do not want to insert anything between them when they appear in this order, which would break the compulsory ligature&nbsp;لا.
-Similar exceptions for other ligatures in particular fonts could easily be added this way, otherwise the ligatures will simply connect at the baseline as normal when this code is applied.
+We also need special classes for the letters *lām*&nbsp;(ل) and *alif* (ا, in all its variants).
+We do not want to insert anything between them when they appear in this order, since this would break the compulsory ligature&nbsp;لا.
+Similar exceptions for other ligatures in particular fonts could easily be added this way.
+Otherwise, the ligatures will simply connect at the baseline as normal when this code is applied.

 ``` tex
 \XeTeXinterchartokenstate=1